EleniNtz13/Dept._DS_Sparti_Students_Conference_2025/README.md

 - The integration of artificial intelligence in educational workflows

 - A clear connection between mathematical theory and modern AI tools, enhancing student engagement and understanding

+  ### Tools Used 🧠

+- ChatGPT AI Tool for assistance and code optimization